-- 6. An on-site writing sample before acceptance. - 7.
-Additional evidence of potential to complete the degree successfully, to be provided through letters of professional references and a statement of professional goals. - 8.
-An interview with the Graduate Program Coordinator of Education and/or the Chair of the Division of Education. - A graduate candidate with a deficiency could be admitted, and then required to make up the credits before being fully matriculated.
-No more than 12 credits at the graduate level may be earned before this deficiency is met.
+6. An on-site writing sample before acceptance.

+- 7. Additional evidence of potential to complete the degree successfully, to be provided through letters of professional references and a statement of professional goals. - 8.
+An interview with the Graduate Program Coordinator of Education and/or the Chair of the Division of Education. - 9.
+An undergraduate deficiency is a course required by New York State for certification that has not been completed successfully by the graduate applicant at the time of admission to a graduate program in education.
+To complete successfully an undergraduate course, an applicant must earn the minimum grade and minimum credits required by New York State.
+A graduate candidate with up to 9 credits in undergraduate deficiencies could be admitted, and then required to make up the credits while they are matriculating.
+No more than 12 credits at the graduate level may be earned before all deficiencies are met.
+For programs for which a valid NYS teacher certification is a requirement, students have until the completion of 12 graduate credits to receive the certification.